-In order to continuously broaden our network we welcome early to mid-level career scientists, practitioners and other stakeholders who seek to link their own research and/or activities with Future Earth Coasts.
+In order to continuously broaden our network, we welcome scientists, practitioners and other stakeholders from all career levels who seek to link their own research and/or activities with Future Earth Coasts.

 Our FEC Fellows are a dynamic and active network, where research and other collaborations can be pursued and ideas debated.
-Any interested researcher/stakeholder engaged in relevant FEC activities can apply to become a fellow.
+Any interested researcher, practitioner and other stakeholder engaged in relevant FEC activities can apply to become a fellow.

 FEC Fellows have a responsibility to promote FEC, e.g. by using FEC as an affiliation in publications or any communication about their project.
 FEC Fellows are initially appointed for a term of 3 years.
 After a brief review, an extension is possible if desired.

 By becoming a member of the Fellows network you benefit by: